Earthquakes

 Books

-There are a number of books and stories that have been written about earthquakes - check out your local public or school library to see what they have there.
+There are many books and stories about earthquakes.
+Check out your local public or school library to see what they have there.

 Here are some recommended titles: